Sunrise00007/Data-Driven-Salary-Intelligence/README.md

 # Data-Driven-Salary-Intelligence
-An Exploratory Analysis of the Global Data Science Job Market Overview
+An Exploratory Analysis of the Global Data Science Job Market

-Compensation benchmarking in the data industry is often driven by assumptions rather than evidence.
-Job titles alone rarely capture the true determinants of salary, and both employers and professionals struggle to make informed decisions in a rapidly evolving market.
+🔍 Project Overview

+In the data science job market, compensation is often discussed in broad terms—job titles, years of experience, or location—without clear, data-backed justification.
+This lack of transparency makes it difficult for organizations to benchmark salaries accurately and for professionals to evaluate their market value.

-This project aims to bridge that gap by performing a comprehensive exploratory data analysis of global data science salary data.
-The objective is to identify key salary drivers, uncover compensation patterns, and translate raw data into actionable insights that can support hiring strategies and career planning.
+This project presents a structured exploratory data analysis of global data science salary data to uncover what truly drives compensation.
+The focus is on converting raw hiring data into clear insights, trends, and recommendations that are relevant from both an employer and a professional standpoint.

-Problem Statement

-Organizations face challenges in:

-Establishing competitive and fair salary structures

-Understanding how experience, role, and company size influence compensation

-Optimizing hiring decisions across geographies

-Professionals, on the other hand, often lack clarity on:

-Realistic salary expectations by role and experience

-Career progression and compensation growth patterns

-Trade-offs between company size, role, and location
+🎯 Objective

+The primary goals of this project are to:

+Analyze how salaries vary across roles, experience levels, company sizes, and locations

-This project uses historical hiring data to analyze how these factors interact and what truly drives compensation in the data science job market.
+Identify key factors influencing compensation in the data industry

+Provide actionable insights that support hiring decisions and career planning

+This is an analytics-focused project, emphasizing insight generation and business interpretation rather than predictive modeling.

-Dataset
+🗂 Dataset

-Source: Public dataset from Kaggle
+Source: Kaggle (Public Dataset)

-Name: Data Science Job Salaries Dataset
+Dataset Name: Data Science Job Salaries

 Format: CSV

-Records: Multiple years of global hiring data
+Scope: Global, multi-year hiring data

-Key Features
+Key Attributes

 Job title